On the fields of definition of genus-one covers of $\mathbb{P}^1$

 \begin{theorem} For each curve $X$ over a number field $M$, there exists a Belyi function $\beta: X\to \bbP^1_M$ over $M$ such that $\Aut(X,\beta)=\{id\}$. \end{theorem}

-Recall that a \textit{non-CM elliptic curve} is an elliptic curve $E$ which does not have a complex multiplication or equivalently $\End(E)=\bbZ$. \begin{lemma} Let $E$ be a non-CM elliptic curve over a number field $M$ and let $C\subset E$ be a $G_M$-subgroup such that at least one of the following holds true: \begin{enumerate}[label=(\roman*)] \item The order of $C$ is odd; \item The field $M$ is purely imaginary. \end{enumerate}Then for each element $\sigma \in H^2(G_M,C)$ there exists a Belyi map $\beta:E_{\algQ}\to \bbP^1_{\algQ}$ with a field of moduli $M$ having $\sigma$ as the obstruction constructed in Corollary \ref{cor3}. \end{lemma}
+Recall that a \textit{non-CM elliptic curve} is an elliptic curve $E$ which does not have a complex multiplication or equivalently $\End(E)=\bbZ$.
+A \textit{$G_M$-submodule} of an elliptic curve $E$ over a field $M$ is a subgroup $C\subset E$ which is preserved by the action of $G_M$, that is $gC\subset C$ for all $g\in G_M$.

+\begin{lemma} Let $E$ be a non-CM elliptic curve over a number field $M$ and let $C\subset E$ be a finite subgroup such that $C$ is a $G_M$-submodule of $E$.
+Assume that at least one of the following holds true: \begin{enumerate}[label=(\roman*)] \item The order of $C$ is odd; \item The field $M$ is purely imaginary. \end{enumerate}Then for each element $\sigma \in H^2(G_M,C)$ there exists a Belyi map $\beta:E_{\algQ}\to \bbP^1_{\algQ}$ with a field of moduli $M$ having $\sigma$ as the obstruction constructed in Corollary \ref{cor3}. \end{lemma}

 \begin{proof} Let us denote the quotient curve $E/C=E_0$.
-It is defined over $M$ because $C$ is a $G_M$-subgroup.
+It is defined over $M$ because $C$ is a $G_M$-submodule of $E$.
 Then the exact sequence of $G_M$-modules induces a long exact sequence